American Model Sofia Jamora Leaves Nothing To The Imagination In A Black Top On Instagram

 Since nudity is not allowed on Instagram, she censored her nipples with two sparkly stickers.
 Nonetheless, the racy outfit left plenty of skin for the viewers to look at and drool over.

-She paired her top with black shirts, accessorized with multiple chains, matching drop earrings and a selection of silver bangles to keep it chic.

-She wore her tresses into curls and wore a full face of makeup to accentuate her beautiful facial features.
+She paired her top with black shorts, accessorized with multiple chains, matching drop earrings and a selection of silver bangles to keep it chic.
+The model wore her tresses into curls and opted for a full face of makeup to accentuate her beautiful facial features.

-Within four hours of posting, the snap has garnered more than 140,550 likes and over 620 comments which show that the model is immensely popular on the photo-sharing website.
+Within four hours of posting, the snap has garnered more than 140,550 likes and over 620 comments which shows that Sofia is immensely popular on the photo-sharing website.

-Per the geotag, Sofia is attending the much-awaited Hard Summer Music Festival 2019 which took place in Fontana, California on August 3rd and 4th.
+Per the geotag, the stunner was attending the much-awaited Hard Summer Music Festival 2019 which took place in Fontana, California on August 3rd and 4th.

 In the caption, she informed her fans that she went to the festival to see American singer Kid Cudi’s live performance.